wbangbang/aws-certification-training/AWSWhitepapers/AWSOverviewOfSecurityProcesses.md

 Like all AWS Services, Amazon CloudSearch requires that every request made to its control API be authenticated so only authenticated users can access and manage your CloudSearch domain.

 #### Amazon Simple Queue Service (Amazon SQS) Security

+Amazon SQS access is granted based on an AWS Account or a user created with AWS IAM.
+Once authenticated, the AWS Account has full access to all user operations.
+An AWS IAM user, however, only has access to the operations and queues for which they have been granted access via policy.

+#### Amazon Simple Notification Service (Amazon SNS) Security